oracle-livelabs/apex/book-club-lab/4-creating-details-page/creating-book-details-page.md

 1. You will first need to hide all the Book page items so that you can still access the values stored in them but create your own content for the page.
 To do this, you can set the Type of a column to Hidden, which will not display an item on the frontend.

-    * To select all items, click on the first item under the Book Details region, P3\_ID, and then hold shift and click on the last item, P3\_VOLUMEINFO\_PANELIZATIONSUMMARY\_CONTAINSIMAGEBUBBLES.
+    * To select all items, click on the first item under the Book Details region, **P3\_ID**, and then hold shift and click on the last item, **P3\_VOLUMEINFO\_PANELIZATIONSUMMARY\_CONTAINSIMAGEBUBBLES**.

     * In the Page Items editing pane, set Type: **Hidden**

     ![Page 3 open in Page Designer with all Book Details form items selected and their type set to Hidden in the Property Editor](images/hide-items.png " ")

-2. Since we aren't entering details into the form, we don't need the Cancel button that was added by default.
+2. Since the user won't be entering details into the form, you don't need the Cancel button that was added by default.
 Under Close, right click on **CANCEL** button and click **Delete**.

-    * We'll add a button to navigate back to the previous page later.
+    * You'll add a button to navigate back to the previous page later.

     ![Page 3 open in Page Designer with Cancel button menu open and Delete selected](images/delete-cancel-button.png " ")